flybywiresim/aircraft/docs/efb-takeoff-calculations.md

 title: EFB Takeoff Calculations
 ...

-In the real world for calculating takeoff performance (V.Speeds, Flex Temp etc.) the airport authority produces several RTOW charts which are specific to that runway, and specific runway conditions.
+In the real world for calculating takeoff performance (V.Speeds, Flex Temp etc.) several RTOW charts are produced which are specific to that runway, and specific runway conditions.
 The Airbus FCOM does not directly state how to calculate V.Speeds, they are obtained from the RTOW charts for the specific runway.

 For the EFB, we are not able to store every RTOW chart for every airport.
-Therefore we must try to calculate the V.Speeds ourselves in a similar way to how the airport authority would determine them, based on the factors that affect takeoff performance (wind, runway length, runway condition, temperature, pressure etc.).
+Therefore we must try to calculate the V.Speeds ourselves in a similar way to how they would be determined for RTOW charts, based on the factors that affect takeoff performance (wind, runway length, runway condition, temperature, pressure etc.).

 This document details the methods that can be used to gain accurate estimates for what data is likely to be published by the airport authority for given runway